bsanford/RBI2_Kernel/README.md

 **Requirements:**
-  >In order to build the system requires Cmake and the ARM-EABI-NONE GCC cross compiler I have been using codeblocks as an IDE which seems to work really well with the build system
+  >In order to build the system requires Cmake and the ARM-EABI-NONE GCC cross compiler I have been using CLION as an IDE which seems to work really well with the build system

 **Notes:**
   >www.valvers.com has great tutorials on how ot set up the build system